 This 100 mV/g sensor has a “Measurement Range” or full-scale of ±50 g and an “Equivalent Noise” or noise-floor of 0.0001 g RMS.
 The full-scale reflects the largest peak acceleration that can be measured without ‘clipping’ or limiting the output (voltage) signal.
 In contrast, the sensor’s noise-floor is a continuous broadband spectrum.
 Hence, the minimum resolvable signal is expressed as an RMS value over a specified bandwidth (1 Hz to 10 kHz in this case).
 Note that this noise-floor likely changes ‘height’ with frequency; if it were flat, it could be expressed as a constant g/√Hz spectral density or g2/Hz power spectral density.

 Dynamic range is always expressed as a ratio of consistent numbers.
 Hence, we will assume the ±50 g full-scale signal to be a sinewave and use its RMS value (0.707*50 gpeak = 35.4 grms) in the dynamic range calculation.
 This gives us a full-scale to noise-floor ratio of 35.4 divided by 0.0001 or 353,500; converting this number to decibels yields 111 dB (= 20*log10[353,500]).
 Note that a sinewave is always used for such peak-to-RMS conversion by industry convention.
-Also note that the 111 dB dynamic range is for the frequency span 1 Hz to 10 kHz.
-If the sensor’s input is confined to a narrower bandwidth, the dynamic range will actually increase, reflecting integration of the noise-floor over a smaller frequency interval.
+Also, note that the 111 dB dynamic range is for the frequency span of 1 Hz to 10 kHz.
+If the sensor’s input is confined to a narrower bandwidth, the dynamic range will actually increase, reflecting the integration of the noise-floor over a smaller frequency interval.
 The same characteristic is found in vibration controllers.

 Testing Your Controller